 It is planned to fly to 74 countries and 103 destinations in July and 98 countries to 160 destinations in August, thus, to increase the flights gradually in three months.

-There are additional precautions regarding the travel, such as issuing a travel card to the passengers on international flights and to write down the information like the destination, place and period of stay etc. Also, private health insurance will be mandatory for foreign passengers, and body temperature will be measured by thermal cameras for everyone entering the terminal.
+There are additional precautions regarding the travel, such as issuing a travel card to the passengers on international flights and writing down the information like the destination, place and period of stay, etc. Also, private health insurance will be mandatory for foreign passengers, and body temperature will be measured by thermal cameras for everyone entering the terminal.

 While our offices are closed during the entire Covid-19 process, we continue to provide services with our entire team from our homes, via telephone and online channels.
 We also conduct viewing tours via our TeleProperty service or by obeying travel rules whenever possible.With the normalization plan, our offices will be opened on June 15, 2020, at full capacity.